 • On August 2, 2018, the United States unsealed three qui tam suits pending in the Western District of Virginia that made a variety of allegations under state and federal False Claims Act statutes regarding marketing and promotion practices related to SUBOXONE, and in some instances claiming unlawful retaliation.
 The suits also seek reasonable attorney's fees and costs.
-Many of the civil claims concern the same conduct at issue in the Superseding Indictment filed by the Justice Department, with some of the cases also alleging retaliation claims.
-Indivior believes it has strong defenses to the government's charges and will vigorously defend itself.
-Indivior is aware of additional claims regarding similar allegations.
+Many of the civil claims concern the same conduct at issue in the Superseding Indictment filed by the Justice Department.
+Indivior is aware of additional claims regarding similar allegations about marketing and promotion practices which are being resolved along with the three Western District of Virginia qui tam suits in the federal and state civil settlement agreement with the Justice Department and state Attorney General.
+The Group is in discussions with certain relators aimed toward resolving the retaliation claims and claims for attorney's fees and costs.